fcortes527/MIPS-processor/README.md

 # MIPS-processor
-An implementation of a 5-stage pipelined-processor capable of executing MIPS assembly instructions: Fetch-Execute-Decode-Memory-Write Back
+An implementation of a 5-stage pipelined-processor capable of executing MIPS assembly instructions.
+Five stages: Fetch-Execute-Decode-Memory-Write Back